Duncan McCue: Early life

-McCue is a member of the Chippewas of Georgina Island First Nation in southern Ontario, and spent the majority of his early years in an urban environment in southern Ontario.
+Born in 1971, McCue describes himself as half-Ojibwe, half-Caucasian and is a member of the Chippewas of Georgina Island First Nation in southern Ontario through his father Harvey McCue, an indigenous educator and advocate.
+He spent the majority of his early years in an urban environment in southern Ontario.
 When McCue was 11 years old, his father accepted a job in a school in northern Quebec, and brought the family to the remote Cree village, where Duncan felt like a "fish out of water" at school.
-McCue soon left the northern Cree village and returned to southern Ontario to attend Lakefield College boarding school to finish high school.
+McCue soon left the northern Cree village and returned to southern Ontario to attend Lakefield College School to finish high school.

 At 17, McCue graduated high school and, at the suggestion of his father, took a year off school to hunt with a James Bay Cree family in northern Quebec, to trap and fish with an elder named Robbie Matthew Sr. Living on the land for five months helped McCue settle questions about his identity.
 He also learned about the plants and animals, and traditional methods of Cree teaching, which he calls "learning experientially".
 McCue would later write a book about that time in his life called The Shoe Boy.

-McCue left the community to attend university and earned a degree in English at University of King's College in Halifax.
+McCue left the community to attend university and earned a degree in English at University of King's College in Halifax, Nova Scotia.
 His first introduction to journalism came working on the school newspaper at King's.
 After graduating, he attended law school at the University of British Columbia First Nations law program.
 While in school he worked part-time at several different television jobs, including as part of the CBC youth newsmagazine series Road Movies.
 In 1998 after he was called to the bar, McCue launched a career as television news reporter at CBC.